danieliusj1/birthdayreminder/README.md

 The **Birthday Reminder App** is a Python-based application designed to help users manage and track birthdays.
 The app provides functionalities to add, remove, and display birthdays for multiple users, as well as send notifications on the day of the birthday.
 Additionally, the app saves and loads birthday data to/from a JSON file, ensuring data persistence between sessions.

+### 1.1.
+How to launch it

+The launching process includes some command work and requires to have Python installed on the user's computer.
+The user needs to **open powershell in the program directory and execute the following command**: 'python main.py'.
+There is an executable called 'main.exe' in the 'dist' folder, however, the program **does not send out notifications** when opened using the '.exe'.
 ## 2. Features

 - **Add Users**: Users can be added to the system, each with their own set of birthdays.